EchooWww/self_learning/DevOps.md

 If we don not want to see the output, we can redirect it to `/dev/null`, which is like a black hole, like `uptime > /dev/null`.
 If we made a mistake but we don't want to see the error message, we can redirect the error message to `/dev/null`, like `uptime 2> /dev/null`.
 (2 is for standard error, 1 is for standard output, the default value).
 If we wanna direct everything, we can use `uptime &> /dev/null`.

-We can also redirect `/dev/null` to a file, like `uptime < /dev/null`, to clear the file.
+We can also redirect `/dev/null` to a file, like `uptime.txt < /dev/null`, to clear the file.

 ### Pipes